fbohz/fbohz.github.io/_posts/2020-06-01-js_back_to_basics2.markdown

 **Function Invocation**

-Remember JS **programs assing in memory variables and then write functions to do something with those variables**.
+Remember JS **programs assign in memory variables and then write functions to do something with those variables**.

 So what are functions?
 - function *declaration* start with `function` keyword.
 They get hoisted.
 Define at run-time.